Violence erupts in Washington D.C. after Trump supporters rally

 The violence followed pro-Trump rallies held on Saturday to dispute the election results.

-The stabbings occurred in Northwest Washington D.C., about four blocks from the White House and near Black Lives Matter Plaza.
+The stabbings occurred in Northwest Washington D.C., about four blocks from the White House and near Black Lives Matter Plaza, around 9 p.m..
 All victims were hospitalized for non-life threatening injuries, police said.

 Phillip Johnson, 29, was arrested for assault with a deadly weapon.